hibikitsutsumi/Quiz-1/README.md

 Part1
 a
+number=1
+sum=0

+sum= sum+number
+increment by 2
+number=number+2

-if the number is odd and <=100
+if the number <=100
-Yes- add it up
-No - Not valid
+Yes- go to the previous step

-print sum
+No - print sum

 b
+number=1
+sum=0

+sum= sum+number
+increment by 1
+number=number+1

-if the number is even and <=100
+if the number <=100
-Yes- add it up
-No - Not valid
+Yes- go to the previous step

-print sum
+No - print sum

 c
+number=1
+sum=0

+sum= sum=number
+increment by 1
+number=number+1

-if the number is between 2 arbitary
+if number is between 2 arbitrary
-Yes- add it up
+Yes- print sum
-No - NOt valid
+No - not valid

-print sum

 Part2
-if the number is the smallest and <=100
-Yes- add it up with the largest number which is <=100 No - Not valid

-Print sum